 About Clarence Mwale

 A recipient of a few awards and recognition, including the Mahindra Agro-Innovater of the year 2020 in Zimbabwe, Clarence Mwale has over 14 years of working experience in the agricultural industry in Zimbabwe.
 He has vast knowledge from a number of trainings in international food and agriculture standards, marketing, integrated pest management, auditing and EU/UK regulations.
-Clarence Mwale has trained a number of farm and pack-house workers, managers and agronomists in Africa with regards to GlobalGAP, Fair-Trade, HACCP, BRC, Tesco’s Nurture’s, BSCI, Sedex and SMETA, Rainforest Alliance and ISO etc.
+Clarence Mwale has trained a number of farm and pack-house workers, managers and agronomists in Africa with regards to good agricultural practices, Fair-Trade, HACCP, BRC, Tesco’s Nurture’s, BSCI, Sedex and SMETA, Rainforest Alliance and ISO etc.

 ATTRIBUTES